graphql-nexus/nexus/docs/api-extendType.md

 sidebar_label: extendType
 ---

-Defines a way to incrementally build types, by "extending" a type from multiple locations in a project
+Defines a way to incrementally build types, by "extending" a type from multiple locations in a project.
+Useful in situations where you have types split across multiple domains, each of which should add fields to a single type (like the "Query" root).

 ```ts
 export const TypeName = extendType({